 Damaged guttering and leaking roof are also the main reasons behind the cause of damp and mould, which can also lead to water ingress problems.
 You need to keep a check on them regularly.
 Look for any cracks in the tiles and clean your roof gutters regularly.
 Repair them timely.
 Besides, always keep an eye on any kind of water stains after the rain.

 The air is unable to hold more moisture when its temperature decreases according to EPA.
 The excess moisture in the air starts appearing on floors, windows and walls without good airflow in your building.
 Therefore, increase the air circulation by opening windows, and doors, moving timber or other furniture away from walls, and opening the doors of cupboards that are in colder damp rooms.
 Fresh air reduces the moisture and keeps mould away from your premises.

 Besides offering aesthetic beauty to the house, household plants give fresh air.
 However, they bring mould as well.
 The soil in plants is damp and it makes ideal conditions for the mould to thrive and spread all over the house.
 One of the quickest and most effective ways to deal with the issue is to add Taheebo tea into the water that you use for plants.
 It prevents the growth of mould in the soil.
 You can find this tea easily at your nearby local stores.

-If you are experiencing damp and mould problem in your house, it is imperative to take immediate measure to stop them.
+If you are experiencing damp and mould problems in your house, it is imperative to take immediate measures to stop them.
 Mould will only grow and spread.
-Mould not damages your home and causes health problems but it also wreaks your finances.
-So, you need to take important steps to prevent moisture and mould problems before it causes any kind harm to you.
+Mould not damage your home and causes health problems but it also wreaks your finances.
+So, you need to take important steps to prevent moisture and mould problems before it causes any kind of harm to you.

 Be vigilant and regularly check your house to keep it mould-free.
-If the problem persists, call our damp specialists to take a look and provide remedies for the same.
+If the problem persists and you are still stuck on how to prevent mould on walls, call our damp specialists to take a look.